Brief Summary and 4 Important Lessons to Learn from the Book of Esther

-It reminds me of one of my favourite verses.
-Proverbs 16:9, ” In a man’s heart, he plans his path and the Lord will decide his actions.”
+It reminds me of one of my favorite verses.
+Proverbs 16:9, ” In a man’s heart, he plans his path, and the Lord will decide his actions.”

 God did not commit a mistake in the place He’s got you today.
 We’ve spent way too much time looking for what God desires us to go or thinking we should be somewhere else instead of waiting for God to work in our lives where we are in the present and waiting for something better to arrive.

 2. Sometimes, you’ll have to defy common sense and go against the advice of others or even what you’d like to do to follow the plan of God.